 }

-• All methods in an interface are public and abstract by default (prior to Java 8).
-Starting with Java 8, interfaces can include default methods (with implementation) and static methods.
-From Java 9, interfaces can also include private methods to enhance code organization and modularity
+All methods in an interface are public and abstract by default.
+From Java 8 onwards, interfaces can also include default methods (with implementation) and static methods.
+From Java 9, interfaces can include private methods to enhance code organisation.
+A class can implement multiple interfaces.

 interface Pet {